rspamd/rspamd.com/doc/modules/phishing.md

 ---
 # Phishing module

-This module is designed to report about potentially phished URL's.
+The purpose of this module is to identify potentially phished URLs.

 ## Principles of phishing detection

-Rspamd tries to detect phished URLs merely in HTML text parts.
-First, it get URL from `href` or `src` attribute and then tries to find the text enclosed within this link tag.
-If some url is also enclosed in the specific tag then rspamd decides to compare whether these two URL's are related, namely if they belong to the same top level domain.
-Here are examples of urls that are considered to be non-phished:
+Rspamd tries to detect phished URLs within HTML text parts.
+Firstly, it extracts the URL from either the `href` or `src` attribute and then searches for the text contained within the link tag.
+If a URL is enclosed within a specific tag, Rspamd compares it to the main URL to determine if they belong to the same top-level domain.
+URLs that belong to the same top-level domain are considered non-phished.
+Here are some examples of URLs that are not considered phished:

     <a href="http://sub.example.com/path">http://example.com/other</a>
     <a href="https://user:password@sub.example.com/path">http://example.com/</a>